This website uses cookies to help improve your user experience

 In other words, planning, executing, and evaluating the results is an endless iterative process.”

-If a client comes to us with a desire to approach the matter thoroughly and make an educational app by all canons, it would be beneficial to begin with a discovery phase (which can take 1-2 months, or in urgent cases, 1-2 weeks).
+If a client comes to us with a desire to approach the matter thoroughly and make an educational app by all canons, the recommended way is to start with a structured discovery phase that typically lasts 1–2 months (or can be compressed to 1–2 weeks in urgent cases).

 Take advantage of a detailed template breaking down each step of the workflow and uncover the ways to reduce your time-to-market.

-Since the selection of features greatly depends on how the product is positioned, it is crucial to treat each unique educational app on an individual level.
-However, to provide some concrete illustrations, let’s explore some basic functionality on the example of typical language learning apps.
+Since the selection of features greatly depends on how the product is positioned, it is crucial to treat each educational app on an individual level.
+Still, there are baseline capabilities most successful apps share — especially in language learning and skills-building scenarios.
+For teams exploring how to create an app for education, these features form the foundation of a scalable and engaging product.

 Core features include: